wusinyee/MW-Portfolio/Advanced SQL Techniques for Actionable Insights in E-commerce Sales and Finance.md

-# Advanced SQL Techniques for Actionable Insights in E-commerce Sales and Finance
+# Advanced SQL Techniques for Actionable Insights in E-commerce

 This project showcases advanced data analysis and SQL skills with optimized queries, precise visualizations and clear explanations.
 The document includes technique description, demonstrations and practical applications for e-commerce analytics.
 The visualization is avaliable in a sperate html file: